We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 5. Wrath (Full Metal Alchemist)

-King Bradley, also known as Wrath, is introduced as part of the seven deadly homunculi.
+Wrath is introduced as part of the seven deadly homunculi.
 However, he’s no match for his sinful counterparts.
 He may look like an old man, but his speed, swordsmanship, and agility outdoes just about anyone.

 Wrath doesn’t wear an eyepatch just to look cool.
 He uses it to conceal the Ouroboros mark on his left eye, as well as the power within it.
 Wrath possesses the Ultimate Eye power, which allows him to clearly see every minute detail in front of him—this ability makes predicting and dodging his opponents’ attacks even easier.